theshingstar030818/parse-push-plugin/README.md

 **Navigate to a specific view when user opens a notification**

+If your app is already on (or in the background), you can simply perform page switching in javascript.
 Simply add a `urlHash` field in your PN payload that contains either a url hash, i.e. #myhash, or a url parameter string, i.e. ?param1=a&param2=b.
-If your app is already running, you can always handle page transition via javascript.
+Then catch that field via the `openPN` event and go from there.

 ```javascript
 ParsePushPlugin.on('openPN', function(pn){